BiteSense/API-BiteSense/README.md

 ### Auth

 All request require API key.
 You can find your Api key if you Login.
+Signin user if already have an account.
+Return a token to use authenticate and authorization.

 ```http
 POST api/users/login